syncfusion-content/windowsforms-docs/WindowsForms/numericupdownext/Getting-Started.md

 ## Adding the NumericUpDownExt control via code

-The following steps illustrate how to create an **NumericUpDownExt** control programmatically:
+The following steps illustrate how to create an **NumericUpDownExt** control programmatically.

 1) Create a C# or VB application via Visual Studio.